Cheese is an alchemy of happiness.

 Our milk travels literally just steps to the creamery, where we make all of our cheese, in small batches, by hand, using traditional methods and locally sourced ingredients.
 We use organic products whenever possible.
 Our equipment is state of the art.
 Our artisan farmstead cheeses are a rarity in this day and age; there really is no substitute for such fresh milk!
-Try our fresh and aged feta and a favorite french style Crottin called Bella Luna.
+Try our fresh and aged goats milk feta and a favorite french-style Crottin called Bella Luna.
 We also make specialty products like chocolate truffles with our farmstead chevre, and a variety of marinated cheeses.

 Our dairy is not certified organic, yet we strive to practice organic methods whenever possible.
 Our grain is sourced from a local grange producing non GM feed.
 Our pastures are maintained for good health that maximizes nutrition.
 We use compost tea on high traffic areas to benefit soil.
 The goats' bedding is used on the farm for compost.
 We partner with other local farmers and businesses who share our commitment to quality of product and quality of life.
 We have a whey repurposing arrangement with a local pig farm and fruit orchard where our waste becomes food and nourishment for other animals and plants.
 Our goal is holistic management: natural, spacious living for our goats and positive impact on the environment.

-You can purchase our delicious cheeses at our farm cart on Saturdays and at the Ann Arbor Farmer's Market, Eastern Market and Argus Farm Stop all week long.
+You can taste and purchase our delicious cheeses at our farm cart on Saturdays and at the Ann Arbor Farmer's Market, Eastern Market in Detroit and at both Argus Farm Stop locations all week long.

 Our herd is made up of AGDA registered milking does, mostly Nigerian Dwarves and a few American LaManchas.

 Care and gentleness characterize our approach to living with our animals.
-Captain, a livestock guardian dog with babies born in the Spring.
+One of our doelings born last spring.